20th Field Artillery Regiment, RCA

-The 20th Field Artillery Regiment, RCA (20^{e} Régiment d'artillerie de campagne, ARC) is a Canadian Forces Primary Reserve artillery regiment of 41 Canadian Brigade Group, composed of the Headquarters and Services Battery and two firing batteries, the 61st Field Battery, RCA, based in Edmonton and 78th Field Battery, RCA, based in Red Deer, Alberta.
+The 20th Field Artillery Regiment, RCA (French: 20^{e} Régiment d'artillerie de campagne, ARC) is a Canadian Forces Primary Reserve artillery regiment of 41 Canadian Brigade Group.
+It is composed of the Headquarters and Services Battery and two field batteries, the 61st Field Battery, RCA, based in Edmonton and 78th Field Battery, RCA, based in Red Deer, Alberta.
+D Troop of 78th Field Battery parades at in Calgary.